About thresholds

 Precedence for thresholds

-• The site alert with the lowest threshold and smallest interval for a given action (i.e., block or log) will be checked first.
+• The alert with the lowest threshold and smallest interval for a given action (i.e., block or log) will be checked first.

 Preventing specific IP addresses from being flagged